Dumitru Theodor Neculuță: Early commemorations

-Neculuță's book was in print shortly after the peasants' revolt of 1907.
+Neculuță's only book appeared posthumously in 1907 as Spre țărmul dreptății; reportedly, its editor was Constantinescu.
+It was still in print shortly after the peasants' revolt of 1907.
 According to a Gendarmerie report, during the subsequent clampdown socialists made efforts to reach out to peasants with their propaganda.
 In March 1908, a Gorj County activist was held in custody for distributing Neculuță's poems, alongside pamphlets by Christian Rakovsky, Toma Dragu, and Peter Kropotkin.
 Neculuță's volume was also circulated in Austria-Hungary by the Social Democratic Party of Hungary and its Romanian section, which recommended it as "not [to be] left out of any enlightened worker's personal library".
 In October 1911, Arad's socialist club commemorated Neculuță with public readings from his work.
 The meeting was attended by poet Sándor Csizmadia, who expressed his belief in proletarian internationalism as a cultural bridge between Romanians and Hungarians.
 A reprint of Spre țărmul, curated by Barbu Lăzăreanu, appeared in 1919.

-According to Petrescu, Neculuță was personally responsible for rekindling socialist agitation after the "generous ones" had split the movement.
+According to Petrescu, Neculuță's other contribution was in rekindling socialist agitation after the "generous ones" had split the movement.
 Overall, he notes, "Neculuță failed to achieve his definitive accomplishment as a poet, since the hurdles of his existence never gave him time to follow the path of an artist."
-In 1925, the communist novelist Panait Istrati, who had achieved international fame, paid homage to Neculuță as a precursor: "the Romanian labor movement has had its poet, a man called Neculuță, the soul of a man who should have lived with other horizons, and in another time, in order to express all of what he felt. [...]
-Neculuță lived in some shack, unknown to all, yet, had they brought him Paris on a platter, he would not have been surprised: he'd have accepted it as his rightful belonging!"
+The young writer-typographer Ion Pas, who was inducted by the socialist movement "just seven years after Neculuță's death", recalled that Vasile Anagnoste, who had "worked with him in the same shop", instructed younger workers to "maintain his cult."
+In 1925, the communist novelist Panait Istrati, who had achieved international fame, paid homage to Neculuță as a precursor:

+the Romanian labor movement has had its poet, a man called Neculuță, the soul of a man who should have lived with other horizons, and in another time, in order to express all of what he felt. [...]
+Neculuță lived in some shack, unknown to all, yet, had they brought him Paris on a platter, he would not have been surprised: he'd have accepted it as his rightful belonging!